RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

 During this week, I attempted to model the marketplace as an object-oriented system and ran numerous tasks to see whether slashing everyone could theoretically deter malicious actors.
 The simulation is not perfect and is still performed in a static system.

 ### 2024-07-01: Game Theoretic Model of the System
 After meeting with Matthieu, we decided to focus first on a game-theoretic model of the system.
-This will be the focus of this week.

 ## References